-OUT OF STATE2017 United States | Directed by Ciara Lacy
+BETHANY HAMILTON: UNSTOPPABLE2018 United States | Directed by Aaron Lieber

-English | 60M
+English | 98M

-MONDAY, NOVEMBER 6th, 2017 – 9:45AM at Regal Dole Cannery Stadium 18, Oahu
+TUESDAY, NOVEMBER 13th, 2018 – 9:45AM at Regal Dole Cannery Stadium 18, Oahu

-View OUT OF STATE Trailer
+View UNSTOPPABLE Trailer

-English | 90M
+English | 148M

 NO TRAILER AVAILABLE

-English | 92M
+English | 105M

-Thursday, November 9th, 2017 – 9:45AM at Regal Dole Cannery Stadium 18
+FRIDAY, NOVEMBER 16TH, 2018 – 9:45AM at Regal Dole Cannery Stadium 18, Oahu

 ** Schools will be responsible for their own transportation on Oahu.
 For Big Island schools, the Hawaii Council for the Humanities is open to helping support transportation with a request or proposal from a teacher/school indicating how many, how much.
 Please indicated on the signup form if you would like to request help with transportation.